teaql/teaql-quick-start/quick-start/function-patten.md

 ### TRANSACTION ###

 When you execute the event "New Year is coming", there is a problem.
 Cause you have set the age limitation for every kid,
-so when you execute the event "New Year is coming", some children have reached the upper age limit set,
+so when you execute the event "New Year is coming", some children those have reached the upper age limit set can't age   anymore.
+At this